michaelgale/BricksmithApp/README.md

 * menu command to insert step at current step (rather than append to the end)
 * navigating the tree view in step mode also changes the current step
 * almost all math computation converted to double precision floating point
+* favorite colour list added to colour picker inspector with a button to mark favorite colours

 ## References